Copper Canyon: Sierra Tarahumara (Mexico)

 Bahuichivo: El Chepe train stop for Cerocahui, Urique, Piedras Verdes and Tubares

-Basaseachi: located near the Piedra Volada waterfall
+Basaseachi: situated near the Piedra Volada waterfall

 Batopila: on the Batopilas River at the bottom of a canyon; first established by the Spanish around 1632 to mine silver